MicroEJ/docs/ApplicationDeveloperGuide/repository.rst

       Example of MicroEJ Module Repository Tree

-A module repository takes its input modules from other of repositories, usually the :ref:`MicroEJ Central Repository <central_repository>` which is itself built by MicroEJ Corp. as a module repository.
+A module repository takes its input modules from other repositories, usually the :ref:`MicroEJ Central Repository <central_repository>` which is itself built by MicroEJ Corp. as a module repository.

 A module repository is often called an offline repository as it includes the settings file for a local configuration in MicroEJ SDK.